harelba/q/README.markdown

    * The filename is actually all files matching "datafile*.gz" - Multiple files can be read, and since they have a .gz extension, they are decompressed on the fly.
    * **NOTE:** For non-SQL people, the date manipulation may seem odd at first, but this is standard SQL processing for timestamps and it's easy to get used to.

+3. JOINs and sub queries Examples will be provided soon.

 ## Usage
 Basic usage format is `q <flags> <query>`.
 Simplest execution is `q "SELECT * FROM myfile"` which will actually prints the entire file.